Internet-Draft CoAP pubsub December 2024

 A client can publish data to a topic by submitting the data in a PUT request to the topic-data URI as indicated in its topic resource property.
 Please note that the topic-data URI is not the same as the topic-configuration URI used for configuring the topic (see Section 2.2).

-On success, the server returns a 2.04 (Updated) response.
-However, when data is published to the topic for the first time, the server instead MUST return a 2.01 (Created) response and set the topic in the fully-created state (see Section 3.1).
+On success, the broker returns a 2.04 (Changed) response.
+However, when data is published to the topic for the first time, the broker instead MUST return a 2.01 (Created) response and set the topic in the fully-created state (see Section 3.1).

-If the request does not have an acceptable content-format, the server returns a 4.15 (Unsupported Content-Format) response.
+If the request does not have an acceptable content-format, the broker returns a 4.15 (Unsupported Content-Format) response.

-If the client is sending publications too fast, the server returns a 4.29 (Too Many Requests) response [RFC8516].
+If the client is sending publications too fast, the broker returns a 4.29 (Too Many Requests) response [RFC8516].

 Example of first publication: